Updated May 15, 2023

 What Is a CD?

+CD stands for Certificate of Deposit.
 Unlike a normal savings account (where you can continuously deposit and withdraw funds), CD's require you to deposit a fixed amount of money for a fixed amount of time.
-You get a set interest rate that will be honored for the duration of that term.
+You get a set interest rate for the entire term.

 Opening a CD is a commitment.
 Whatever term you choose, you must keep your funds there until maturity.
 If you want to take your money out sooner, you'll face steep penalties (usually a few months' worth of interest).